Skip to content

 WARNING

-This guide assumes that you know about secondary knowledge of JavaScript and Node.js.
-If you just started learning JavaScript development recently, or are not interested in coding, please Choose Other Installation Methods.
+This guide assumes that you already have intermediate knowledge of JavaScript and Node.js.
+If you are just starting to learn JavaScript or not interested in writing business code, please Choose Other Installation Methods.

 WARNING

-It is strongly recommended to use template project for developing Koishi.
-If you are not sure what you are doing, it is recommended to read Template Project first.
+We strongly recommend using a template project for Koishi development.
+If you are unsure about what you are doing, it is advisable to read the Template Project section thoroughly.

-While it is recommended to use the boilerplate project for most users, it would be more flexible when you directly embed Koishi as a dependency for your complicated application.
+While we recommend the use of the boilerplate for most users, it would be a more flexible choice if you directly embed Koishi as the dependency for your complex application.

 TIP

-Koishi is written with TypeScript, so TypeScript would be the first class programming language when you are developing Koishi.
-In the following section of documents, we will use TypeScript as example language.
-If you are writing vanilla JavaScript or other JavaScript dialects, you could modify your own code based on the example code.
+The Koishi itself is written in TypeScript, so we recommend using TypeScript for Koishi development.
+In the following documentation, we will consistently use TypeScript as an example.
+If you are writing vanilla JavaScript or other JavaScript dialects, you could make modifications for your own code based on the example one.

 npmyarn